 Hong Kong remains one of the most attractive locations in Asia for inbound investment.
 Foreign companies are engaged in a number of activities in various industries, from decades-long oil and gas partnerships to short-term technology ventures.
-If your company is expanding into Hong Kong or you need to train your staff on how to properly conduct a business meeting there, read on to discover five Hong Kong business culture principles that are likely to shape your interactions in this exciting market.
+If your company is expanding into Hong Kong or you are looking to hire employees in Hong Kong, pay attention to five Hong Kong business culture principles that are likely to shape your interactions in this exciting market.

 What Principles Guide Hong Kong Business Culture?